-For WIC Week, The National Association of Women in Construction’s theme is “Envision Equity,” which highlights the need to advocate for equality for women in the industry.
-There are many potential steps involved to normalize the presence of women in construction, and it’s possible for everyone to do their part no matter your role or position in the field or office.
+For WIC Week, The National Association of Women in Construction’s theme is “Envision Equity,” highlighting the need to advocate equality for women in the construction industry.
+There are many potential steps involved to normalize the presence of women in construction, and it’s possible for everyone in the industry to do their part whether in the field or office.

 A good place to start is by challenging the outdated perception that women are unsuited to the construction environment.
 Why does this perception exist and what are the things we can address to change it?
 How can we begin the conversation?

 Open the door.

 Demonstrate the viability of a construction career path for girls and young women.
 Women who currently hold roles in the industry can pursue mentoring opportunities and other programs with schools, technical colleges, and higher education to provide examples and share success stories.
 This opens the door and can greatly assist school career counselors and job training program directors.
 Where possible, include industry partners such as engineers and architects to build programming and outreach.

 An example of this is RJM Construction’s work with Minnetonka High School and HGA on the Plymouth Community Center project.
 Find out more about this initiative from Project Manager Marlee Gartner, who is a nominee for Finance & Commerce’s 2022 Women in Construction Awards.